GSA/wp2030-microsite/pages/offerings/fast-track-space.md

 ![A floor plan layout diagram of an office space.
 In the center are several conference and focus rooms of varying sizes.
 Surrounding this inner center area, there is a storage room, a conference room, a break room, an IT room, and various workspaces.]({{ '/assets/img/fast-track-model-b.jpg' | url }})

+### Model C

-Model C is for a minimum of 76 people, including three private offices and 16 benching stations.
+This model is for a minimum of 76 people, including three private offices and 16 benching stations.
 The 12,500-square-foot space also includes:

 * Three large conference rooms.
 * Six huddle rooms for up to five people.